-- 13.2.
+- its segregation and portability arrangements should avoid any potential conflict with applicable legal or regulatory requirements. - 13.2.
 A CCP central counterparty should employ an account structure that enables it readily to identify positions of a participant's customers and to segregate related collateral.
-A CCP central counterparty should maintain customer positions and collateral in individual customer accounts or in omnibus customer accounts. - 13.2.1.
-In considering the appropriate account structure, including the level of segregation and the basis for margin collection (i.e. gross or net), a central counterparty should take into account stakeholders' views and assess the important benefits of individual customer protection alongside all relevant legal and operational factors.
-Such factors might include applicable insolvency regimes, costs of implementation, and operational implications (e.g. operational challenges associated with maintaining and managing individual customer accounts).
+A CCP central counterparty should maintain customer positions and collateral in individual customer accounts or in omnibus customer accounts, or equivalent. - 13.2.1.
+In considering the appropriate account structure, including the level of segregation and the basis for margin collection (that is, gross or net), a central counterparty should take into account stakeholders' views and assess the important benefits of individual customer protection alongside all relevant legal and operational factors.
+Such factors might include applicable insolvency regimes, costs of implementation and operational implications (for example, operational challenges associated with maintaining and managing individual customer accounts).